cubiclesoft/php-app-server/installers/win-innosetup/README.md

 Note that Windows is required for these instructions.
 Fortunately, Microsoft provides free, temporary [virtual machines of the Windows OS](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines) for a variety of virtual machine software products, including VirtualBox so that you can run whatever OS you prefer.

 First, for the generated installer to work properly on target systems, put 32-bit (x86) and/or 64-bit (x64) PHP binaries into the appropriate `php-win-XX` directory.
-Also, create or adjust `php.ini` for the application's needs (e.g. `extension_dir = "ext"`).
+Also, create or adjust `php.ini` for the application's needs (e.g. uncomment the line `extension_dir = "ext"` and then whatever extensions are used by the application).
 In general, don't use the "Non Thread Safe" versions available on [windows.php.net](https://windows.php.net/download/).
-While not necessarily required, trimming unnecessary DLLs helps reduce the final package size.
+While not necessarily required, trimming unnecessary DLLs can dramatically reduce the final package size.

 Next, run `prepare-php.bat` on a Windows computer.
 This step prepares the PHP binaries from the previous step to be deployed onto Windows systems.